 Investigations

-If your matter is not resolved pre-complaint or through mediation, the SHRC can investigate your complaint.
+If your matter is not resolved, the Commission can investigate your complaint.
 Discussions that took place during mediation are not shared with investigators.
 An impartial investigator talks to the parties and witnesses to try to determine what happened.
-They will also examine any supporting documentation.
+They also examine any supporting documentation.

-The investigators findings will be submitted to the Chief Commissioner.
-The Chief Commissioner will decide whether your case should be…
+The investigator's findings are submitted to the Chief Commissioner.
+The Chief Commissioner decides whether your case should be:

 • dismissed